MelonKony/millmint/content/factbook/landscape/vekllei/_index.md

 ✿ Main article: {{<link/government>}}
 {{</hint>}}

 The Vekllei government plays an active role in the lives of ordinary people.
 Each commonwealth republic is represented by two people[^ministers] of equal standing called Prime Ministers.
-These ministers represent the bicameral parliaments and assembled cabinets of their homes,[^sorda] and participate equally in a council of leaders called the [Commonwealth Directory](/directory/).
+These ministers represent the bicameral parliaments and assembled cabinets of their homes,[^sorda] and participate equally in a council of leaders called the {{<link/directory>}}.

 ![Diagram of Vekllei federal structure](/svg/diagrams/federalism.png "Diagram of the Vekllei government and the federal system.")

 There are different levels of elected government in Vekllei.

 1. The *Vekllei Commonwealth* is the federal governing body and parliament of the [constituent republics](/constituents/).
-The head of state is the [Commonwealth Council](/council/).
+The head of state is the {{<link/council>}}.
 The [Commonwealth Senate](/senate/) has special powers to approve or reject legislation.
 2. The *National Commonwealths* are constituent republics that manage home affairs with devolved powers.
 They each have [National Assemblies](/assembly/) which propose legislation.
 3. The *Polis o Democros* ([Republics](/polis/)) are city republics, areas or boroughs that manage local services.
 [Territories](/territories/) in Vekllei are also governed by Municipal Commonwealths.

 Vekllei elections do not allow political parties, a system called *nonpartisan democracy*.
-Commonwealth [ministries](/ministries/) and [council secretariats](/councils/) are lead by professional directors appointed by an internal vote, and final approval resting with the [Directory](/directory/).
+Commonwealth [ministries](/ministries/) and [council secretariats](/councils/) are lead by professional directors appointed by an internal vote, and final approval resting with the {{<link/directory>}}.

 ### Economy
 {{< hint panel >}}